 If you’d like to learn more about the full list of investment options under the Golden Visa scheme, as well as program requirements, consult our golden visa Portugal guide here.

 Who We Are and How Can We help?

 Global Citizen Solutions is a boutique investment migration consultancy firm focused on finding the right residency or citizenship by investment program for individuals wishing to secure their future and become global citizens.

 From helping individuals find their dream homes or investment with the help of our real estate division in Portugal — Goldcrest — to providing successful immigration and relocation services, our international team is with you every step of the way.

 Our team has a 100% success rate when it comes to Portugal Golden Visa applications, and will make sure that you find the right investment for your requirements.

-How to qualify for the Portugal Golden Visa low-density investment option?
+How to qualify for the Portugal Golden Visa 280K EUR low-density investment option?

-Investors can opt to invest in commercial real estate in need of rehabilitation and restoration starting from €350,000 anywhere in the country.
-A residential real estate rehabilitation project is also possible, but only in designated low-interior areas of the country.
-The autonomous islands of Azores and Madeira are considered high-density AND interior, so you can buy residential real estate here.
+Investors can invest in commercial properties that need rehabilitation and restoration starting from €350,000 anywhere in Portugal.
+A residential real estate rehabilitation project is also possible, but only in designated interior areas.
+If the property is also located in a low-density area, then a 20 percent discount applies.

-Will Portugal Golden Visa changes in 2022 affect the low-density investment option?
+Will the Portugal Golden Visa changes in 2022 affect the low-density investment option?

-What are considered official low-density areas of Portugal?
+What parts of Portugal are considered official low-density areas?